kennouche/Chat/README.md

 # ensias_room

-an application that allows users to exchange instant messages
+an application that allows users to exchange instant messages using flutter and firebase.

 ## Getting Started